Mardi Gras Recipes

 The Carnival

-This bead-tossing carnival is always held on Fat Tuesday, the Tuesday before Ash Wednesday, and is considered by some as a Christian “pre-lent” party, in lieu of the upcoming fasting season.
+Carnival officially begins on January 6th (which is known as the Feast of the Epiphany) every year.
+This bead-tossing festivities are always held on Fat Tuesday, the Tuesday before Ash Wednesday, and is considered by some as a Christian “pre-lent” party, in lieu of the upcoming fasting season.

 The parade and carnival go on to the wee hours of the morning!
 It truly is a party like none other, but if you can’t get to the Crescent City this year, host your own Mardi Gras party with some of these authentic and regional Mardi Gras recipes.